emote access technology is an ambiguous term in today’s technology marketplace.

 However, if your company’s main Line of Business (LoB) application is not hosted online, your users may require more than a working Internet connection to remotely do their jobs.

 Remote access technology can be an expensive investment for your business if you want a seamless user experience.
-However, compromising security for cost is not an option.
+However, compromising security for the cost is not an option.

 A company that settles for a remote access solution with weak security and lacking functionality may find themselves spending more than they would have if a better solution had been adopted in the first place.